julianlk522/FITM/README.md

     -e.g., Global Categories vs. Global Tag categories -Popular Categories vs. Top Categories
--Rebrand subcategories as category overlaps since that is a bit more accurate -Merge GetProfile handler logic into GetTreasureMap handler
-    -(since it is only used on tmap page alongside link data) -Remove repeat code wherever possible
+-Rebrand subcategories as category overlaps since that is a bit more accurate -Remove repeat code wherever possible
 -Follow patterns shown in https://github.com/jonnylangefeld/go-api -Tests
     -https://github.com/ory/dockertest
 -Update JWT to use actual secret
--Better logging

 ## To Maybe-Dos: